We’re here to help. If you can’t find the answer to your question, please contact us at 713-682-5995.

 How do I become a partner with CareParnters?

 We would like to hear more about your needs and how you would like to partner with CarePartners.
-Please fill out the contact us form click here or contact Jenna Dhayer, President if you are a corporation or nonprofit organization and if you are a faith-based congregation or place of worship contact Tom Breaux, COO/VP
+Please fill out the contact us form by clicking here, or contact Tom Breaux, COO/VP .
+If you are a corporation, non-profit organization, faith-based congregation or place of worship please contact Tom Breaux, COO/VP

 What do I need to know about partnering with CarePartners?

-We have over 75 different community partners in the Greater Houston and Waco areas.
+We have over 75 different community partners in the Greater Houston area.
 We are an inclusive organization that explores partnership opportunities that will allow us to better serve and advance the mission of CarePartners.

 Becoming a partner with CarePartners could be but no limited to providing the following: space for one of our programs, individuals to volunteer on a Care Team®, financial or in-kind support, recruitment of clients; caregivers/care partners (individual living with memory loss or other challenges of aging) and advocacy of mission.